LabeliaLabs/distributed-learning-contributivity/CONTRIBUTING.md

 ### 2.1 Python Virtual Environment

-In order to keep your installation of Substra separated from your general Python environement, which is a general Python good practice, it is recommanded to prepare a Python [virtual environment](https://virtualenv.pypa.io/en/latest/).
+In order to keep your installation separated from your general Python environment, which is a general Python good practice, it is recommended to set up a Python [virtual environment](https://virtualenv.pypa.io/en/latest/).
 In a new terminal window, please use one of the following method:

 ```sh
 # Method 1: install the virtualenv package